Tag Archives: performance

 In the context of our exhibition at the Embassy of Mexico in Berlin (April 4 – May 11, 2012), Zirkel 1.0 presented five impermanent drawings performed on site, a series of photographs of our first 28 experiments, a stop-motion video documenting our method, and the notation system that will continue to be developed, re-calibrated and adapted as we keep introducing new types of movements into our shared practice.

-Posted in co-laborings, footings, tracings, – all – | Also tagged , |
+Posted in co-laborings, footings, tracings, – ALL – | Also tagged , |

 The Other(‘)Steps